-4. Note on Contracts for Election Services on May Uniform Date in Even-Numbered Year
+5. Note on May Uniform Date (Odd-Numbered Years)

 With few exceptions, counties are not authorized to hold an election ordered by county authority on the May uniform election date in an even-numbered year.
-Also, a county elections administrator may refuse to provide election services by contract for an election that is held on the May uniform election date in an even-numbered year.
+A county elections administrator may refuse to provide election services by contract for an election that is held on the May uniform election date in an even-numbered year.
 (Sec.
-41.001(d)).
-In May 2017 we will return to the general rules where counties are authorized to hold an election ordered by county authority; and a county elections administrator may not refuse to provide election services by contract.
+41.001(d), Senate Bill 100 (2011)).
+Thus, for May 6, 2017 (odd-numbered year) we return to the general rules: counties are authorized to hold an election ordered by county authority in May 2017; and a county elections administrator may not refuse to provide election services by contract in May 2017.

-5. Note on Required Use of County Polling Places
+6. Note on Required Use of County Polling Places

 Sections 42.002 and 42.0621, as amended by House Bill 2027 (2015), provides all political subdivisions, including those created under Section 52, Article III or Section 59, Article XVI of the Texas Constitution and located in a county or adjacent to a county of more than 3.3 million people, must use county election precincts.
-Therefore, all political subdivisions holding an election on May 7, 2016 must use county election precincts and polling places on election day, unless:
+Therefore, all political subdivisions holding an election on May 6, 2017 must use county election precincts and polling places on election day, unless: